tommedema/NodeBasicFFmpeg/README.md

 __Note 3:__ currently, due to a FFmpeg issue (https://ffmpeg.org/trac/ffmpeg/ticket/337), progress events will not fire.

 __Note 4:__ inputStream is optional.
 If it is not provided, a writable input stream will be set as processor.options.inputStream which you can write to.
-See https://github.com/tommedema/NodeBasicFFmpeg/blob/master/example/audioNoInput/main.js for an example.
+When you are done, you must end the input stream, like: ```processor.options.inputStream.end()```.See https://github.com/tommedema/NodeBasicFFmpeg/blob/master/example/audioNoInput/main.js for an example.

 Other FFmpeg Projects
 ----------------------